music-encoding/guidelines/_guidelines-v3/03-FRBR/03-FRBRrelations.md

 embodiment
 of an expression.

-{% include _plainExample.html example="./v3/examples/FRBR/FRBR-sample085.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/FRBR/FRBR-sample085.xml" valid="true" %}

-Within the
-<a class="link_odd_elementSpec" href="/v3/elements/componentGrp">componentGrp</a> element, the order of child elements implicitly
-describes a hasSuccessor/isSuccessorOf relationship between components, i.e. it defines a certain sequence such as the movements of a work.
-In other cases,
-<a class="link_odd_elementSpec" href="/v3/elements/relation">relation</a> elements may be needed to explicitly encode relationships not otherwise
-defined by encoding order or hierarchy.
+Within the [componentGrp](/v3/elements/componentGrp.html){:.link_odd_elementSpec} element, the order of child elements implicitly describes a hasSuccessor/isSuccessorOf relationship between components, i.e. it defines a certain sequence such as the movements of a work.
+In other cases, [relation](/v3/elements/relation.html){:.link_odd_elementSpec} elements may be needed to explicitly encode relationships not otherwise defined by encoding order or hierarchy.
 For instance, the hasReproduction/isReproductionOf relationship may be used to indicate that one source is a reprint of another.

-{% include _plainExample.html example="./v3/examples/FRBR/FRBR-sample086.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/FRBR/FRBR-sample086.xml" valid="true" %}

-Moreover, the use of
-<a class="link_odd_elementSpec" href="/v3/elements/componentGrp">componentGrp</a> implicitly defines a hasPart/isPartOf
-relationship between the componentGrp element’s parent and its child elements.
-Using the
-<a class="link_odd_elementSpec" href="/v3/elements/relationList">relationList</a> and relation elements to define their relationship, the four
-component works in the "Der Ring des Nibelungen" example above could alternatively be encoded as sibling work elements to the "Ring" work element.
+Moreover, the use of [componentGrp](/v3/elements/componentGrp.html){:.link_odd_elementSpec} implicitly defines a hasPart/isPartOf relationship between the componentGrp element’s parent and its child elements.
+Using the [relationList](/v3/elements/relationList.html){:.link_odd_elementSpec} and relation elements to define their relationship, the four component works in the "Der Ring des Nibelungen" example above could alternatively be encoded as sibling work elements to the "Ring" work element.

-{% include _plainExample.html example="./v3/examples/FRBR/FRBR-sample087.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/FRBR/FRBR-sample087.xml" valid="true" %}

 Relations may also be used to point to external resources.
 For instance, each of the individual component works of the "Ring" could be encoded in separate files, with